alex-murrayy/debate-royale/README.md

-# 🎤 Debate Arena
+# 🎤 Debate Royale

-**Anonymous online debate game with AI-powered voiceovers, leveling system, and loot boxes**
+**Anonymous online debate game with live audio, AI-powered voiceovers, leveling system, and loot boxes**

-Debate Arena is a competitive debate platform where users can engage in anonymous debates, level up, unlock voices and profile pictures, and purchase premium content through loot boxes.
+Debate Royale is a competitive debate platform where users can engage in anonymous debates with live audio streaming, level up, unlock voices and profile pictures, and purchase premium content through loot boxes.

 ## 🚀 Features